M.S.

 • Document at least 20 hours of clinical observation under the supervision of an occupational therapist before beginning the professional program.
 Students are encouraged to complete clinical observation hours as early as possible.

-• Complete undergraduate general education requirements, OT program prerequisite coursework, and the requirements in their chosen undergraduate majors.
+• Completion of 90 credits (minimum) including, all undergraduate general education requirements, OT program prerequisite coursework, and the requirements in their chosen undergraduate majors.

 • Transfer students must complete a minimum of 45 undergraduate credits at Sage prior to entering the graduate program